Cura : Care Beyond Boundaries Logo

 Days 7 To 10

-Follow up visit and travel clearance discussion.
+Follow-up visit and travel clearance discussion.
 Many travelling patients are asked to stay around a week for early assessment, but the right timing depends on healing and your clinician’s advice.

-Recovery Timeline
+Pectoral Implant Recovery And Healing Timeline

 Recovery after male chest implants varies.
-Your surgeon will give personalised instructions based on implant size, technique and how you heal.
+Your surgeon will give personalised instructions based on implant size, surgical technique and how you heal.

 First Week